andreac92/microblog-be/README.md

 # README

-Microblogging app that deploys to Netlify
+Microblogging app that deploys to Netlify.
+This is the repository for the Rails backend.

 ## Stack
 * Rails backend API